RahulModak74/Bayesian-Traffic-Prism/README.md

 Our roadmap includes:

 IoT Security: Extending our platform to secure IoT devices like smart meters.

 Cloud Integration: Adding native support for cloud environments.

-New Modules: Developing modules for emerging threats (e.g., API security, container protection).
+New Modules: Developing modules for emerging threats (e.g., API security, container protection,EDR enhancements).

 Stay tuned for updates!

 ❤️ Support Us
 If you find Traffic-Prism valuable, consider supporting us:

 Star the Repository: Show your appreciation by starring this repo once it's live on GitHub.

 Partner: Collaborate with us to enhance the ecosystem.

 Thank you for being part of the Traffic-Prism journey.
 Together, we can make the internet safer for everyone!
 🌐🔒